vmucuge/docker-test/README.md

  - Linux Docker Host or Docker Machine available (Tested on OSX/Windows - Docker Toolbox)
  - Docker Compose (Docker Toolbox)
  - Basic usage of scripting commands.
+ - Some shell CLI: git shell, cygwin or babun (if you are runing in Windows)

  * Software and libraries necessary (in the containers)
    - redis